ycombinator/elastic-tile-game/README.md

 ## Playing the game

+_Note: the following instructions are guidelines on how to play the game based on how we've been able to successfully play this game in the past.
+Please read through these but feel absolutely free to hack these to fit your situation best!_

 ### Setup

 This game must be played in person.
 A typical setup would involve showing the game board on a large screen or projector